Statistically Robust Neural Network Classification: INTRODUCTION

-Finally, whereas the motivation for requiring worst-case robustness for individual inputs is often clear, it is more difficult to motivate using worst-case robustness for the classifier as a whole.
-Specifically, because there will typically be some randomness in the exact inputs observed at test-time, our classifier can only be perfectly worse-case robust if it is robust to all possible perturbations of all possible inputs, something which will very rarely be achievable for practical problems.
+Secondly, in practice, one is usually concerned with the \emph{\textbf{overall}} robustness of the network, that is, its robustness across the range of possible inputs that it will see at test-time.
+This has motivated network-wide worst-case robustness definitions, such as average minimal adversarial distance \citep{FawziEtAl2018} and adversarial risk \citep{MadryEtAl2018}, along with associated training schemes~\citep{WongKolter2018,MadryEtAl2018}.
+However, whereas the motivation for requiring worst-case robustness for individual inputs is often clear, it is more difficult to motivate using worst-case robustness for the classifier as a whole; a classifier can only be perfectly worst-case robust if it is robust to all possible perturbations of all inputs, something which will very rarely be achievable in practice.
+Moreover, previous work has shown that worst-case robustness metrics can have very poor generalization from train to test time, both theoretically and in practice for real networks, substantially reducing their applicability~\citep{SchmidtEtAl2018,YinEtAl2019}.

-To address these issues, we build on the \textit{statistical robustness} work of~\citet{WebbEtAl2019}, which quantifies the expected robustness of an individual decision under an input perturbation distribution, to construct a framework for characterizing the overall robustness of a network in a statistical manner.
-Specifically, we introduce the notion of a \emph{statistically robust risk} (SRR), a class of metrics that can be used to assess the overall robustness of a neural network classifier by averaging a loss function over both possible inputs and an input perturbation distribution.
+To address these limitations, we suggest a class of alternative robust risk metrics, which we term \textbf{\textit{statistically robust risks}} (SRRs), that naturally arise when relaxing worst-case adversaries to pointwise perturbation distributions.
+SRRs can be used to assess the overall probabilistic robustness of a classifier by averaging a loss function over both possible inputs and an input perturbation distribution.
+Unlike adversarial risks, our SRR framework naturally applies at a network-wide level due to the law of total expectation.
+We emphasize that this framework is not a replacement for adversarial risk, or a means to learn adversarially robust networks, but a distinct and complementary measure of robustness that will be more appropriate in some scenarios.
+Our work can be viewed as an extension and generalization of the pointwise statistical robustness work of~\citet{WebbEtAl2019}, which quantifies the expected robustness of an \emph{\textbf{individual}} datapoint under a perturbation distribution.